Profitable Days

 Bitcoin Profitable Days plots every daily close since 18 July 2010 on a logarithmic price axis, coloured by a single test: would today's spot show a paper profit if you had bought on that day?
 Sage segments are wins; rust segments are coins still underwater at the current price.
 The shaded vertical band marks the longest consecutive unprofitable stretch on the record.

-At today's spot of $78,199.03, the lifetime profitable ratio is 92.2%5,314 of 5,765 historical closes sit below it.
-The chart is path-dependent by construction: a single ATH lifts the leading edge of the longest unprofitable window into the green, while every fresh drawdown lengthens one.
-Spot auto-refreshes a few times a day in the browser; the dataset itself rebuilds nightly.
+At today's spot of $65,837.03, the lifetime profitable ratio is 88.4%5,134 of 5,810 historical closes sit below it.
+The chart is path-dependent by construction: a single ATH lifts the leading edge of the longest unprofitable window into the sage, while every fresh drawdown lengthens one.
+The whole picture moves with spot, which is why the same date can be a win one week and a loss the next.

-The test is intentionally trivial.
+The test is intentionally simple.
 For every historical close d:

 profitable(d) = price(today) > price(d)

 Sage means true, rust means false.
-The lifetime ratio is the share of days where the test resolves green; the 30-day rolling ratio is the same share over a trailing window.
-There is no smoothing, no return-window anchor, no cohort cohort — just spot today against close on day d.
+The lifetime ratio is the share of days where the test resolves sage; the 30-day rolling ratio is the same share over a trailing window.
+There is no smoothing, no return-window anchor, no holding-period cohort — just spot today against close on day d.

 The reference is literally today.
 This is the chart's defining design choice and its main source of confusion.
 A day's colour can flip back and forth as spot moves through that day's old close.
 There is no “profitable after one year” or “profitable on a five-year hold” framing — those are legitimate alternative questions, but they answer something different.
 The full derivation, including the choice of daily close versus intraday wick, is on the methodology page.

 Profitable Days is most informative at the extremes.
-A lifetime ratio above 97% has only fired during the most expansive cycle phases — a chart that is almost entirely sage tells you spot has just printed a new ATH against most of the prior history.
-A ratio below 80% has only fired during deep bears, where the preceding cycle's run had pushed enough days above today's spot to widen the rust band materially.
-Between 85% and 95% covers the bulk of trading days and carries weak signal on its own; pair the read with cycle-shape lenses below.
+A lifetime ratio above 97% has only fired during the most expansive cycle phases — a chart that is almost entirely sage tells you spot has just printed a new ATH against most of the prior history, and that is a distribution warning more than an all-clear.
+A ratio below 80% has only fired during deep bears, where the preceding cycle's run had pushed enough days above today's spot to widen the rust band materially — and those have been the best multi-year entries on record.
+Between 85% and 95% covers the bulk of trading days and carries weak signal on its own; pair the read with the cycle-shape lenses below.

 Profitable-days regimes — descriptive bands fitted to the post-2014 history; not author-canonical